Metallica: Feuds

-Dave Mustaine/Megadeth
+Dave Mustaine and Megadeth

 Former lead guitarist and Megadeth frontman Dave Mustaine has been involved in a historic feud with Metallica.
 During his time as a founding member during the first two years of the band, Mustaine's tenure was marred by his alcoholism and even a physical altercation with James Hetfield.
 Mustaine continued to make numerous inflammatory statements against his former band in the press due to buried tension primarily stemming from his firing in 1983 among other issues such as existing songwriting credits across Metallica's first three albums.

 By the late 1980s, it was believed that the feud had largely subsided; later confirmed after Megadeth were hired to open for Metallica on numerous European dates in 1993.
 Despite this, Mustaine expressed his anger at Metallica during his appearance in the band's documentary Metallica: Some Kind of Monster, in a scene he later disapproved of as he felt he was mischaracterized, and that it did not represent the full extent of what happened during the meeting.

 By 2010, the two bands found themselves on friendlier terms when they took part in the lauded "Big 4 Tour", alongside Slayer and Anthrax.
 That same year, Mustaine took part in Metallica's exclusive 30th anniversary show in San Francisco which invited other former members: Ron McGovney, Lloyd Grant, and Jason Newsted.
-In 2022, Tensions reignited between the band and Mustaine following discussions over a remastered release of the No Life 'Til Leather demo in which Hetfield and Ulrich considered involving Mustaine.
+In 2022, tensions reignited between the band and Mustaine following discussions over a remastered release of the No Life 'Til Leather demo in which Hetfield and Ulrich considered involving Mustaine.
 However, the relationship quickly began to deteriorate once again after a dispute with Ulrich insisting on crediting himself on each of the tracks, much to Mustaine's anger, resulting in the cancellation of the project entirely and reigniting hostility with his former bandmates.